Configuring Secure VXLAN EVPN Multi-Site Using CloudSec

 source-interface <interface> [anycast <anycast-intf>]

-iBGP Session Requirement
+iBGP Session Requirement:

-Underlay IPv4/IPv6 unicast iBGP session must be configured between vPC BGW peer nodes.
+• Underlay IPv4/IPv6 unicast iBGP session must be configured between vPC BGW peer nodes.
 This is to accommodate key propagation during the DCI isolation on any vPC BGW.

-During migration to Auto keying, it is expected to send or receive clear traffic on a VTEP-to-VTEP session while the sites are still migrating to new configuration or functionalists.
+During migration to Auto keying, it is expected to send or receive clear traffic on a VTEP-to-VTEP session while the sites are still migrating to new configuration or functionalities.
 During this time, policy should be configured as should-secure to make sure unencrypted traffic is not dropped for the session.

 1. Change tunnel-encryption config to should-secure on all nodes.